dptechnics/DPT-Board-UI/README.md

-WoodBOX-UI
+DPT-Board-UI
 ==========

-User interface for the DPTechnics WoodBOX
+User interface for the DPTechnics DPT-Board